Deathspike/mangarack/README.md

 # MangaRack

-MangaRack is a console line application capable of synchronizing manga series from popular manga scan and scanlation sites.
-Each synchronized chapter is stored on your computer as a comic book archive and, by default, contains additional embedded meta information (such as the writer and summary).
+MangaRack is a console line application capable of downloading manga series from popular manga scan and scanlation sites.
+Each downloaded chapter is stored on your computer as a comic book archive and, by default, contains additional embedded meta information (such as the writer and summary).
 The embedded meta information is compatible with the popular ComicRack application suite.

 ## Prerequisites